-Right now, I have C in the Tula Free to Grow, which I love for support while hiking.
-Once she is 6 months, I’m switching her to the Osprey Poco, which will then serve as the carrier and the hiking backpack.
+Right now, I have C in the Tula Free to Grow, which I love for support while hiking (you can use code LAURENEB5 for 5% off anything Tula).
+Once she is older, I’m switching her to the Osprey Poco, which will then serve as the carrier and the hiking backpack.
 So far, we have been doing short hikes, so I don’t need much, but if you’re hiking with someone that isn’t carrying a child and can handle some of the hiking goodies in their backpack, that’s a bonus!

 What do you wear while hiking with baby (Where do you get your nursing athletic clothes)?

 I’ve just been wearing my usual Lululemon, and then wearing an athletic nursing bra.
 My favourite athletic nursing bras so far come from Cadenshae.
 I like to wear a long sleeve Lululemon shirt right now with the carrier, but that could change!
 And then I like to wear good hiking boots with ankle support, considering I’m really watching my steps in front of me while being front-loaded.
 I love my Vasque hiking boots.
 Salomon is another great brand.
 But when it comes to hiking shoes of any kind, you do really want to try them on, because everyone’s feet are so different.

 How do you wear your hair while hiking?

 This is surprisingly a question I get a lot.
 Prior to hiking with baby, I would put it up and down, up and down, because having it down with the wind cooled me off, but then if I wanted it off my neck, it would end up on top of my head.
 Sometimes, I wore hats.
 Since carrying baby, whatever style it is in, is how it’s staying.
 Because she’s on my front, it doesn’t matter too much if I have it up, down, or in a hat.
 I’m sure once she’s on my back, I’ll want it less grab-able!